How to Stay Curious while Avoiding Noisy TVs using Aleatoric Uncertainty Estimation: Background

 \subsection{Epistemic and Aleatoric Uncertainties}

-The uncertainty of a statistical model can be described as the sum of two \textit{theoretically} distinct types of uncertainty: epistemic uncertainty and aleatoric uncertainty \cite{hullermeier2019aleatoric}.
-Epistemic uncertainty measures the errors of a model's prediction that can be minimised with additional experience and learning \cite{hullermeier2019aleatoric}.
-As a result, an agent using epistemic uncertainties as intrinsic rewards tends to value dynamics it has not previously encountered, and hence cannot predict accurately, but could learn to predict in the future (e.g. \cite{osband2016deep}).
-More concretely, epistemic uncertainty can be considered to be the expected information gain of observing the next predicted state \cite{mukhoti2021deterministic}.
-On the other hand, prediction errors that are due to aleatoric uncertainties are, by definition, a result of unpredictable processes \cite{hullermeier2019aleatoric}.
-Therefore, any agents that receives intrinsic rewards for aleatoric dynamics risks being trapped, as exemplified by the noisy TV problem \cite{schmidhuber1991adaptive, burda2018large}.

-Direct estimation of epistemic uncertainty surrounding future states would be an ideal basis for a curious agent but tractable epistemic uncertainty estimation with high dimensional data is an unsolved problem \cite{gal2016uncertainty}.
+Estimating the epistemic uncertainty surrounding future states would be an ideal basis for a curious agent but tractable epistemic uncertainty estimation with high dimensional data is an unsolved problem (see \citet{gal2016uncertainty} for an introduction to the field).
 We implicitly incentivise agents to seek epistemic uncertainties by removing the aleatoric component from the total prediction error.
+More specifically, fundamental to our model is the maximum likelihood approach from \citet{kendall2017uncertainties}, which we use to predict aleatoric uncertainties based on the input.
+We then subtract these aleatoric uncertainties from prediction errors, which is a novel approach for efficiently estimating epistemic uncertainties.

-This is similar to methods that separate epistemic and aleatoric uncertainties in return predictions \cite{clements2019estimating}, or within a latent variable model \cite{depeweg2018decomposition}--- allowing for the construction of policies that are rewarded for exploring their environments and punished for experiencing aleatoric uncertainty.
-However, as far as we are aware, we are the first to compute aleatoric uncertainties within a {\it scalable} curiosity framework to reduce {\it intrinsic rewards} for those state transitions with aleatoric uncertainty.
+There are similar methods that separate epistemic and aleatoric uncertainties in return predictions \citep{clements2019estimating}, or within a latent variable model \citep{depeweg2018decomposition}---allowing for the construction of policies that are rewarded for exploring their environments and punished for experiencing aleatoric uncertainty.
+However, as far as we are aware, we are the first to compute aleatoric uncertainties within a {\it scalable} curiosity framework to remove {\it intrinsic rewards} for those state transitions with aleatoric uncertainty, which implicitly rewards agents for experiencing epistemic uncertainties.
+However, we do note that a similar approach was announced shortly after ours \citep{jain2021deup}, which shows that epistemic uncertainties can be estimated by subtracting aleatoric uncertainty from a predicted prediction error.
+Our approach is simpler, rather than trying to predict prediction errors, we use the implicitly calculated epistemic uncertainty as intrinsic rewards online.